History of ardent-tool.com

 Louis' index page back in early 2012.

-I kept adding more and more content to my — now somewhat special — copy of Louis' website.
-Among other things, I would throw in all the old sites that could die at any moment, pages, and files that were already dead but could still be recovered via archive.org (or some other means), files I have found on old hard-drives, etc. And I didn't stop there, I would also add my own original content too — notes, board outlines, schematics, measurement results, etc. I have also completely reworked certain important pages — like the main index, so I could navigate the content more efficiently (the old index always was one huge maze for me).
-At this point, I was using my local copy pretty much exclusively, even when I had access to the net.
+I continued expanding my now somewhat special copy of Louis' website.
+I included files and other content that could vanish at any moment — or were already gone but could be recovered from archive.org, old hard drives, or floppies.
+As I became more experienced with the hardware and software, I also began adding my own original content, such as notes, board outlines, schematics, and measurement results.
+I even completely reworked some important pages — like the main index — to navigate the content more efficiently (the old index always felt like a maze to me).
+By that point, I was relying on my local copy almost exclusively, even when I had access to the internet.

 My modified index page in 2016.